Charles François Dumouriez: Dumouriez' defection

+In Brussels Dumouriez met with Metternich and received a passport for Germany.
+On 10 April Robespierre accused him in a speech: "Dumouriez and his supporters have brought a fatal blow to the public fortune, preventing circulation of assignats in Belgium".

 The French armies took positions behind the frontier.
 The Army of Holland deployed near Lille, the Army of the Ardennes at Maulde, the Army of the North at Saint-Amand, and the Army of Belgium at Condé-sur-l'Escaut and Valenciennes.

 Later life and death

 Following his defection on 5 April 1793, Dumouriez remained in Brussels for a short time, and then travelled to Cologne, seeking a position at the elector's court.
 He soon learned he had become an object of suspicion among his countrymen, the royal houses, aristocracies, and clergy of Europe.
-In response, Dumouriez wrote and published in Hamburg a first volume of memoirs in which he offered his version of the previous year's events.
+In response, Dumouriez wrote and published in Hamburg (1794) a first volume of memoirs in which he offered his version of the previous year's events.
+He became a royalist intriguer during the reign of Napoleon as well as an adviser to the British government.
+Dumouriez wrote political pamphlets and letters analyzing the coastal defence of England and Ireland.

 Dumouriez now wandered from country to country, occupied in ceaseless royalist intrigues, until 1804 when he settled in England, where the British government granted him a pension.
-He became a valuable adviser to the British War Office, and the Duke of York and Albany in his struggle against Napoleon, though the extent of his aid only became public many years later.
+He became a valuable adviser to the British War Office, and the Duke of York and Albany in his struggle against Napoleon's planned invasion of the United Kingdom, and the British anti-invasion preparations of 1803–05.

+In 1808 Castlereagh had been warned by Dumouriez that the best policy England could adopt with respect to colonies in Spanish America was to relinquish all ideas of military conquest by Arthur Wellesley and instead support the emancipation of the territories.
+Furthermore, Dumouriez suggested that once emancipation was achieved, a constitutional monarchy should be established with the exiled Duke of Orleans as King.

 In 1814 and 1815, he endeavoured to procure from Louis XVIII the baton of a marshal of France, but failed to do so.
 He died at Turville Park, near Henley-on-Thames, on 14 March 1823.
-Dumouriez's memoirs appeared at Hamburg in 1794.
 An enlarged edition, La Vie et les mémoires du Général Dumouriez, appeared at Paris in 1823.
-Dumouriez also wrote a large number of political pamphlets.